mahoutukaisali/GreenOps-Tracker/README.md

 192.168.57.10              : ok=8    changed=2    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```
 ### Step 4: Check out Cisco Webex room
 Additionally, you can see a message received from Ansible in Cisco Webex room.
+In this screenshot, you can see `uptime` command result of pcp server host `192.168.57.10` because it's already run by Ansible Playbook.
+This allows you to check the state of the uptime when the event occurred.
+You won't miss real-time data.

 ![](cpu.load_average_webex.png)